 I thoroughly enjoy seeing my artwork on the big, silver screen.
 But what really drives me is fighting for my brothers and sisters in my union.
 For years now I've been a steward, which is someone who is on the front lines of a production.
 We have dialogue with crew members to see that their daily work life is satisfactory, which is a few hundred crew members on any given production I work on.
 We field questions, concerns, and grievances.
 And when we can't resolve them we send them up the chain into our local union for review.
 It's my mission to make sure all crew members under my wing are properly cared for and are receiving their contracted earnings.
 I want to further that as a career one day and fight for our union on a higher level.
 I hope that I can serve my brothers and sisters in the union office someday.

 Have you ever considered whether it would be worth it to get an MFA?

 I considered an MFA a few times.
 I was never in a place financially where that was an opportunity within my reach.
 Thanks to my union I'm finally making a wage that I have truly earned.
 I could go back to school now, but thankfully in my career, people are more interested in experience than diplomas.

 Do you feel your current work lets you make use of your creative instincts?

 I am creative on a daily basis and I love it.
 Every scenic artist puts their own flare and heart into their work.
 While most may look similar, especially in film, all art is different.
 I love every minute of it.

 What's been your favorite, or most memorable, or most meaningful project so far?

-What is the one thing that's surprised you about theatre education?
+What is the one thing that's surprised you about your professional work?